 The default Configurator setup is a great starting point for quickly providing configuration hooks for

 typical applications.
-The schema API is superficially similar to that of most command-line focused libraries,
+The Schema API is superficially similar to that of most command-line focused libraries,

 so adoption is easy.
 Out of the box, you get a command line parser with help text generation, environment